AhmedSajid1506/Startup/README.md

 # StartUp

-The website to help people b Blog Posts and Peoples can join our group and many users can order us to do thier work.
+The website to help people by Blog Posts and Peoples can join our group and many users can order us to do thier work.